One month of learning mindfulness with Thich Nhat Hanh - 8 events + 4 extra events

 Events around Japan

-The main event will be a retreat at the foot of Mt.
-Fuji and four specialized programs.
-As a pre-tour, three events are planned in Aichi and Fukushima, making a total of eight events during the Japan tour.
+The main event will be a retreat at the foot of Mount Fuji and four specialized programs.

 Each event will be a once-in-a-lifetime experience, with the monks giving talks and practicing from their own fields and perspectives.